Atlantic Health Strategies

 What the Oklahoma Board of Behavioral Health Licensure Actually Governs

-How AHS Runs Licensure Projects: Oklahoma in the Context of Virginia, Florida, and California
+How AHS Runs Licensure Projects: Oklahoma Against Virginia and Florida

 Oklahoma Board of Behavioral Health Licensure: What Operators Need to Know — How AHS Runs Licensure Projects: Oklahoma in the Context of Virginia, Florida, and California

-Virginia DBHDS is the state that everyone tells you will take 9 to 12 months.
+Virginia DBHDS is the state everyone warns will take nine to twelve months.
 Our Virginia residential licensure projects typically close in 8 to 10 weeks.
-The reason we run faster than the published average is straightforward: our policy templates are keyed to 12VAC35-105, our submissions go in clean, and we do not file with open items hoping a surveyor will let it slide.
+The reason is unglamorous: our policy templates are keyed to 12VAC35-105, our submissions go in clean, and we do not file with open items hoping a surveyor will let it slide.
 They will not.

-The pattern across all four states is the same.
-Submission quality drives timeline.
-The condition of your file when it lands on the reviewer’s desk drives how quickly findings get cured.
-Oklahoma is no different.
+Oklahoma sits between those two on timing, but the pattern is identical across all three states: staff at AHS submit clean files, and the condition of the file when it lands on the reviewer’s desk drives how quickly findings get cured.

 The Oklahoma Application File: What We Actually Build

-On clinical staffing, our approach is different from what most consultants will tell you.
-If a clinician is not on the ownership team, we do not rush to put a credentialed clinical director on payroll in week one.
-A clinical director carrying a fully loaded cost north of $150,000 sitting in an empty building waiting on a license that is still 60 days out is burn rate you do not need.
-We build the operational backbone first, then time the clinical leadership hire to the application submission window.
+On clinical staffing, our approach diverges from what most consultants will tell you.
+If a credentialed clinician is not already on the ownership team, we do not rush a clinical director onto payroll in week one.
+A clinical director carrying a fully loaded cost north of $150,000 sitting in an empty building waiting on a certification that is still 60 days out is burn rate you do not need.
+Our team builds the operational backbone first, then times the clinical leadership hire to the application submission window.

 Surveyor Focus and Common Findings in Oklahoma

 Across our Oklahoma engagements, roughly 70% of the recurring surveyor focus areas cluster in four buckets: documentation timeliness, treatment plan individualization, supervisory documentation for LADC candidates, and medication storage and reconciliation in residential settings.
 None of that should surprise anyone who has worked an ODMHSAS file.
-What does surprise people is how quickly a finding compounds when the policy on paper does not match what staff actually do.
+What surprises operators is how quickly a finding compounds when the policy on paper does not match what staff actually do.

-We run mock surveys before the real one.
+Our auditors run mock surveys before the real one.
 EOC tour, chart review, personnel file review, the whole pass.
 The point is not to feel good about being prepared.
-The point is to find the gaps while you still have time to fix them without a corrective action plan attached to your file.
+Our team finds the gaps while there is still time to fix them without a corrective action plan attached to the file.

 Oklahoma Board of Behavioral Health Licensure: What Operators Need to Know — Surveyor Focus and Common Findings in Oklahoma

-Where This Connects to the Broader Compliance Picture
+Where Oklahoma Licensure Connects to the Broader Compliance Picture

-Allison, Benjamin, Leah and I will be at NAATP National in Amelia Island, Florida May 4 through 6, where AHS is sponsoring the Women in Leadership Luncheon.
-If you are working an Oklahoma project, or weighing Oklahoma against Virginia, Florida, or California for your next site, find us there.
-The conversation is more useful in person than it is in a pitch deck.
+If you are working an Oklahoma project, or weighing Oklahoma against Virginia or Florida for your next site, that conversation is more useful in person than it is in a pitch deck.

 Request a Free Consultation